lukeswitz/PathShield/README.md

 - Manufacturer Identification: Uses a comprehensive MAC address prefix database to identify the manufacturer of detected devices.
 - Device Tracking and History: Keeps track of detected devices, including signal stability and significant RSSI variations.
 - User Interface: Interactive and responsive display with alert animations and device filtering options.
-- Special Device Detection: Flags known trackers and important devices based on predefined MAC addresses.
+- Device Detection: Flags known trackers and important devices based on predefined MAC addresses.

 ## Installation
 1. Clone the Repository: